 SC Chairs and SC Vice-Chair(s)

-The chair of each sub-group that is active at a session should arrange that one of its officers is available at the CAC meetings during that session.
-There is no need for more than one officer of each sub-group to be present.
+The chair or chair’s representative of each sub-group that is active at a session should be available at the CAC meetings during that session.

 Working Group Sessions

-Plenary Session
+Plenary Sessions

-The 802.11 WG plenary session is conducted three times a year as part of the 802 LMSC plenary sessions (see [other2]).
+802.11 WG plenary sessions are conducted three times a year as part of the 802 LMSC plenary sessions (see [other2]).
 Typically the 802.11 WG Opening and Closing plenary meetings are held at each 802 LMSC plenary session (see Figure 3.6.1.1).
 Occasionally there are TG, SG, or SC meetings during the 802 EC meeting on Monday morning and/or the weekend preceding the plenary session.
-(Note: meetings held before the opening of 802 plenary meeting are treated as ad-hoc meetings.)
+(NOTE – meetings held before the opening of 802 plenary meeting are treated as ad-hoc meetings.)

 Figure 3.6.1.1 – Typical 802.11 WG meetings during 802 Plenary Session